Flotomate/product_docs/source/problem-management/known-problem.rst

 Known Problem
 *************

-Flotomate allows you to classify a Problem as known.
+Motadata allows you to classify a Problem as known.
 A known Problem is a Problem that have occurred before in the past, and the system might have Knowledge on it.
 It could also be an anticipated Problem.